 As an alternative to completing the course requirements, a student may request, upon a showing of familiarity with the subject matter of the course, an examination on the competencies of the course.
-The student may take an examination on a particular course one (1) time only in

-Rev. 6.23.11
+The student may take an examination on a particular course one (1) time only in an academic year.
+The examination shall be prepared by a teacher of the subject matter who is designated by the Superintendent.
+To receive graduation credit, the student must demonstrate accomplishment of the standards and competencies adopted by the State Board of Education and the Governing Board, respectively.
+Demonstration of accomplishment of the skills and competencies shall be determined in accord with accepted practices in evaluation of students.
+A copy of the test results, verified by the appointed teacher, shall be filed with the student's records.